s-ahmed007/traverse-category/README.md

 Get child from parent category and parent from child category

 ---
 Every time I build another Laravel app where I need all hierarchical child category ids, I find myself re-using the same query over the years.
-This package allow you to accurately find child category ids of a parent category.
-This tool allow you to speed up the development progress.
+This package allows you to accurately find child category ids of a parent category.
+This will speed up the development progress.

 ## Installation